Formerly high-scoring Rams now struggling to put up points

 McVay’s simple diagnosis is well-founded.
 The Rams are 21st in the NFL with 24.1 points per game, and offensively woeful Chicago is the only team with a winning record that scores less often.

-Los Angeles particularly can’t rely so heavily on its defense in the second half of the schedule when the Rams face several elite offenses, including five games against the NFC West and a road date with Tom Brady’s Buccaneers.
+Los Angeles can’t rely so heavily on its defense in the second half of the schedule when the Rams face several elite offenses, including five games against the NFC West and a road date with Tom Brady’s Buccaneers.

 Starting with better red-zone execution, McVay and Goff have to finish those long drives with points instead of turnovers.
 Receiver Cooper Kupp believes the Rams have the players and scheme to do it.